 User Truth #12.
 They Love It When You Give Them Value

 Giving app users unbelievable amounts of value is the single biggest motivator for them to continue using your app.
 Just think of all the reasons that you use certain mobile apps.
 Great mobile apps always influence emotions, provide benefits, or solve specific pain points better than the competition.
-Users respond passionately to brands that appear to give value selflessly, so it’s in your own best interest to start giving users much more of what they actually want.
+App users respond passionately to brands that appear to give value selflessly, so it’s in your own best interest to start giving users much more of what they actually want.

 User Truth #13.
 They Have Questions